Gran Turismo (2009 video game): Development and marketing

 In April 2008, Yamauchi stated that developing Gran Turismo 5 on the PlayStation 3 "took much more time and effort and this was because loads of new stylish cars have started to come out so it took longer to develop than we had first imagined", and that it was unlikely the PSP version would be released by the end of 2008.
 A version of Gran Turismo for the PSP was shown during Sony's E3 2009 keynote on June 2, 2009.
 Called simply Gran Turismo, its October 1, 2009 release date coincides with the launch of the PSP Go, which was announced at the same conference.

 As part of its promotion of the game, Sony had a crane built at Gamescom in Cologne, Germany that would hang the journalists 15 meters above the ground to try out the game.
 Sony Canada has also been known to advertise the game on various billboards in the Toronto, Ontario region.
 Sony also ran a TV commercial campaign, with one advertisement shot at Mazda Raceway Laguna Seca.
 It featured a real Chevrolet Corvette ZR1 competing against a person playing Gran Turismo in the passenger seat.
 The real Corvette was driven by Rhys Millen while Tanner Foust drove the same car in the game.
 Gran Turismo is available as both a Universal Media Disc (UMD) at retail and as a digital download from the PlayStation Store.
 Users are able to install part of Gran Turismo on their memory stick.
 The install takes about 1GB of space.
 The UMD still needs to be in the PSP's UMD drive to run the game.
 The loading times of the game are drastically reduced after installing.

+Reception

-ReceptionGran Turismo received "mixed or average" reviews, according to review aggregator Metacritic.
+Gran Turismo received "mixed or average" reviews, according to review aggregator website Metacritic.
 It was praised for still featuring the same realistically handling cars for the console games (which has improved from the GT4 version) as well as having a large number of cars, including AI improvements, but it was criticized for not having a traditional career mode nor the ability to upgrade cars.

 The game was a commercial success.
 In its first year it had sold 2.22 million copies worldwide.
 On June 1, 2010, the game was re-released as part of Sony's Greatest Hits budget line of video games.
-As of September 2017, Gran Turismo has sold 4.67 million units worldwide, making it one of the best-selling PSP games.
+As of September 2017, Gran Turismo had sold 4.67 million units worldwide, making it one of the best-selling PSP games.